Skip to main content

 I/O

-The Trigger and I/O 1-6 panes are used to interface with the camera's various signal inputs and outputs.
+The Trigger I/O and I/O 1-6 panes are used to configure the camera's various signal inputs and outputs.

 IO Pane